Why I am Considering an Alaska Lounge Membership

 Membership is $295 a year.
 As an Alaska Airlines MVP Gold or Gold 75K, the cost of Alaska Lounge membership is $295 (down from $450 for the general public for their first year, $350 each additional year).
 Compare that to $450-$550 (depending on status level) for Admirals Club membership that has similar rules (you can access Admirals Clubs any time but Alaska Lounge when only flying AA or Alaska).

 There is one policy that is holding me back from purchasing the membership this year.
 You do NOT gain access to partner lounges (including Admirals Clubs) when flying Virgin America.
+UPDATE: Now that Virgin America no longer exists, this isn’t a problem.

 My guess is that adding Virgin America flights would take renegotiating the terms of the partnerships.
 Instead of doing that, Alaska is waiting out the retirement of the Virgin America brand.
 In the mean time, I have a number of flights booked on Virgin America and I would like to have lounge access.
 Since those times I am flying Virgin America are not included with my Alaska Lounge membership, I will pass for the time being on paying for membership.